romancewastaken/ezSharp/README.md

 # ezSharp
-A C# library for commonly used functions, this is mostly for my own personal usage so I don't have to rewrite things.
+A C# library for commonly used functions to speed up your development.
+Say good bye to rewriting functions

 # Precompiled release
 You can find it [here](https://github.com/romancewastaken/ezSharp/releases)